dicksonmulli/Workplace-Structure-Manifesto/README.md

 Employees should form stronger bonds, because they must rely on each other's expertise and talent to accomplish their goals.

 ### 4. Take ownership of your work.
 As an employee, you should have the freedom to implement your own decisions, make changes and take ownership of your work.

 This freedom leads to increased productivity, greater work quality and a significant uptick in employee satisfaction.

 ### 5. Hold each other accountable.
 You should hold each other accountable for mistakes or unaccomplished goals, with less or without supervision.

-### 6. Teams determine ways to meet these goals.
+### 6. Teams should determine ways to meet these goals.
-Given the requirements, milestones and productivity goals of projects, teams must determine the most efficient way to meet those goals.
+Given the requirements, milestones and productivity goals of projects, teams should determine the most efficient way to meet those goals.

 ## References
 - Learning in the Global Era: International Perspectives on Globalisation and Education (by Marcelo Suarez-Orozco).
 [Link](https://books.google.co.ke/books?id=PH2TgkJy4CQC&printsec=frontcover&dq=Learning+in+the+Global+Era:+International+Perspectives+on+Globalization+and+Education&hl=sw&sa=X&ved=0ahUKEwjT9aKjgrDnAhVLTsAKHRZHAfUQ6AEIKjAA#v=onepage&q=teamwork&f=false)